WillSquire/Graphy/README.md

 ### Config

-Any sensitive data gets passed at runtime either by value or file `args`.
+Any sensitive data is passed at runtime either by value or file `args`.

 By value: